scline/llama-sd/README.md

 #### Environment Variables
 - `LLAMA_SERVER` - URL of LLAMA Server endpoint for gathering host list. i.e. `http://llama.somehost.com:8081`
 - `LLAMA_GROUP` - Group name of probe, optional
+- `LLAMA_KEEPALIVE` - How long should the cluster ping if probe is unreachable in seconds
+- `PROBE_NAME` - Generally a hostname that is tagged on metrics
+- `PROVE_SHORTNAME` - Shorter name (i.e. pdx1 for a datacenter in Portland or usw2_1 for an AWS location)

 ## Instalation
 Installation via Docker containers is going to be the simplest way.
 This will work for x86 or ARM-based systems like the Raspberry Pi.